 What if today I allowed myself to say to a fellow team-member: “You’re right”?

-Exercise 1: “cardiac coherence” (3 min): Train yourself, sitting comfortably, your back well supported.
-Breathe in and out deeply, 6 times per minute, i.e. breathe in over 5 seconds and out over 5 seconds.
-Set a stopwatch for 3 min.
+Exercise 1: Cardiac Coherence (3 min): Practice while sitting comfortably with your back well supported.
+Breathe in and out deeply, 6 times per minute (i.e., breathe in for 5 seconds and out for 5 seconds).
+Set a stopwatch for 3 minutes.
 With a little practice, you’ll be able to do it without even thinking.
 To help you stay concentrated on your breathing rather than on counting the seconds, close your eyes and draw oscillations at the rhythm of your breathing (upwards for breathing in, downwards for breathing out) on a piece of paper.
-When the alarm goes, check you are getting gradually closer to 6 oscillations/min, i.e. 18 oscillations for the whole exercise.
-This slow rhythm is the one that allows your heart rate to be in sync with your breathing.
+When the alarm goes off, check you are getting gradually closer to 6 oscillations/minute (i.e., 18 oscillations for the whole exercise).
+This slow rhythm allows your heart rate to be in sync with your breathing.

-Exercise 2: “full consciousness” (3 min): Concentrate on your breathing, deep and calm.
+Exercise 2: Full Consciousness (3 min): Concentrate on taking deep, calm breaths.
 Be in the present moment and awaken your sensory perceptions (sight, hearing, smell, touch, taste).
 Multiple thoughts will present themselves.
-Don’t try and hold them back; welcome them in and observe what they provoke in you physically and in your physical posture.
+Don’t try to hold them back.
+Welcome them in and observe what they provoke in you physically and in your physical posture.
 Note the movements that escape you.
 Don’t stop concentrating on your breathing.
-The more you practise this so-called “full consciousness” meditation, the more the endless film of your spurious thoughts will be appeased.
+The more you practice this so-called “full consciousness” meditation, the more the endless film of your spurious thoughts will be appeased.

 Have you heard of serendipity?

-Serendipity means the faculty of making unexpected discoveries by chance.
-The scientific adventure is full of this type of fortuitous discovery.
-This applies to our mental attitude too.
-It’s an optimistic attitude of being open to unexpected events and an ability to find opportunities and pleasure in change.
+Serendipity is, simply put, an unplanned yet fortunate discovery.
+This applies to our mindset as well: it’s an optimistic attitude of being open to unexpected events and an ability to find opportunities and pleasure in change.

 Serendipity is also a way of feeding one’s motivation: knowing that by your open attitude, you will be able to make the most of unforeseen events!

-This Work effectively in a team course is coming to an end.
-I hope you’ve found in it some techniques, some methods, and some tips that will be helpful to you in your onward journey as a super team player.
-Don’t hesitate to send me any comments or questions via the internal messaging service!
+This Work Effectively in a Team course is coming to an end.
+I hope you’ve found some techniques, methods and tips that will be helpful to you in your onward journey as a great team player.